ilyas-hu/sre-exercise/terraform/Readme.md

 * Associated IAM Service Accounts and Bindings
 * Enabling necessary GCP Services

-This infrastructure is designed to support the application deployment as described in the main project [README.md](../../README.md).
+This infrastructure is designed to support the application deployment as described in the main project [README.md](../Readme.md).

 ## Structure

-This configuration uses a modular approach:
+The configuration uses a modular approach:
 * The root `main.tf` orchestrates the deployment.
 * Reusable modules for different components (Network, GKE, Database, Artifact Registry, Project Services) are located in the `modules/` subdirectory.
 * Variables are defined in `variables.tf` files (root and within modules).